HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_terms/rules/profilers/pzn_example_category_count.md

 These values were typed into the Attribute text field during the creation of this profiler after selecting current Category Count.

+!!! note
-**Note:** A complete version of this profiler will contain profile definitions for movies and cooking for the cases where those category counts are greater than sports and each other.
+	A complete version of this profiler will contain profile definitions for movies and cooking for the cases where those category counts are greater than sports and each other.

 ## Category count